RamyaRadhakrishnakumar/ceng355/index.md

 # March 1,2018
-Worked on the software application by adding some methods and layouts as you can see.
+Worked on the software application by adding some methods and layouts as you can see
 ![Image alt1](https://github.com/RamyaRadhakrishnakumar/ceng355/blob/master/PastedGraphic-1.png raw=yes)
 (https://github.com/RamyaRadhakrishnakumar/ceng355/blob/master/PastedGraphic-2.png)